 How to Shop for Prime Rib

 A whole seven-rib roast can weigh between 14 and 22 pounds, so butchers often divide the roast into two smaller roasts called the first cut and the second cut.
-Whichever cut you buy, count on one pound per person.
+Whichever cut you buy, count on 1 pound per person.

 The more desirable of the two cuts, which is closer to the loin, consists of ribs 10 through 12.
 This cut is more desirable because it contains the large, single rib-eye muscle, which is uniform and tender.